Glyphack/Glyphack/content/blog/huec/index.md

 No, I tried this, the problem is that the magic bytes seem to have a special meaning.
 When I took this same message and just tried to create random alarms by substituting my timestamp and name the lamp was not creating the alarm.

-From my investigation I found this is the packet that the app uses to create alarm.
+From my investigation I found this is the packet that the app uses to create an alarm.

 ```
 01FF FF00 0100 D8B6 8E69 0009 0101 0106 0109 0801 5B19 0194 D184 84B7 5143 DAA8 67A9 2F02 110C 8D00 FFFF FFFF 0141 01